frontenddevkan/1-Co-Working/README.md

-# Community
+# Community Hunter
-organization of community proсesses
+organization of community proсesses and notifications